nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `SportsPA.jar` (coming soon).
+1. Download the latest `SportsPA.jar` from [here](https://github.com/AY2122S1-CS2103T-W12-1/tp/releases/tag/v1.2.1).

 1. Copy the file to the folder you want to use as the _home folder_ for SportsPA.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+The GUI similar to the image below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>